loopwerk/loopwerk.io/content/articles/2025-12-01-safe-django-db-migrations.md

 ## Summary

-Running migrations during your Coolify build is good practice — it catches failures early and keeps your deploys atomic.
+Running migrations during your Coolify build is good practice - it catches failures early and keeps your deploys atomic.
 But schema-destructive migrations will always conflict with rolling updates if they break compatibility between old code and the new schema.

-Instead of bending Coolify into a complicated orchestration engine, embrace the proven approach: deploy schema changes in two phases, keeping them backwards-compatible.
+Instead of bending Coolify into a complicated orchestration engine, stick with the proven approach: deploy schema changes in two phases, keeping them backwards-compatible.

 You should use this pattern for all kinds of destructive changes: